KOBData1/Furniture-Sales-Performance-Analysis/README.md

 # 📊 Furniture-Sales-Performance-Analysis (2014–2017)
 This project analyzes *U.S. Furniture Sales (2014–2017)* across the four major regions (Central, East, South, West) to uncover patterns in *sales, profits, sub-category performance, city contributions, and shipping modes*.
 Includes insights, recommendations and data storytelling..

-The analysis was conducted as part of my *Data Analytics Bootcamp at Digitaley Drive, trained by *Sakira Daodu.
+The analysis was conducted as part of my *Data Analytics Bootcamp at Digitaley Drive, trained by Sakira Daodu*.
 The dashboard was built in *Excel*, with slicers and filters for dynamic exploration.

 ---